2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form U(1) Quantum Spin Liquids

-where $\mathcal{P}$ is the projector to the classical ground state manifold of closed-membrane configurations, and the state it acts on is an equal-weight superposition of all classical configurations~\footnote{Technically, at the RK point there is one quantum ground state for each topological sector, given by an equal weight superposition of all classical ground states in the same sector~\cite{rokhsarSuperconductivityQuantumHardCore1988}. \cref{eq:RK_wavefunction} is then an equal-weight superposition of all of these ground states.}.
-This demonstrates the existence of a fine-tuned point whose quantum ground state may be described as a 2-form QSL, i.e. a massive coherent superposition of the classical 2-form spin liquid ground states.
-Note that the RK point is generically unstable to the addition of relevant perturbations---in the ring exchange model of QSI it corresponds to the boundary between the QSL and an ordered phase~\cite{hermelePyrochlorePhotonsSpin2004,bentonSeeingLightExperimental2012,shannonQuantumIceQuantum2012,gingrasQuantumSpinIce2014}.
-We take the existence of the RK point in the membrane exchange model as a proof of concept that a Hamiltonian with a 2-form QSL ground state exists, leaving an in-depth analytical and numerical study for future work.
+where $\mathcal{P}$ is the projector to the classical ground state manifold of closed-membrane configurations (those which satisfy the zero-vorticity constraint), and the state it acts on is the equal-weight superposition of every classical Ising configuration.~\footnote{ Technically, at the RK point there is one quantum ground state for each topological sector, given by an equal weight superposition of all classical ground states in the same sector~\cite{rokhsarSuperconductivityQuantumHardCore1988}. \cref{eq:RK_wavefunction} is then an equal-weight superposition of all of these ground states. } This demonstrates the existence of a fine-tuned point whose quantum ground state may be described as a 2-form QSL, i.e. a massive coherent superposition of the classical 2-form spin liquid ground states.
+The RK point itself is fine-tuned (in the ring exchange model of QSI, it corresponds to the boundary between the QSL and an ordered phase~\cite{hermelePyrochlorePhotonsU12004,bentonSeeingLightExperimental2012,shannonQuantumIceQuantum2012,gingrasQuantumSpinIce2014}), but we take its existence in the membrane exchange model as a proof of concept that a Hamiltonian with a 2-form QSL ground state exists.
 The issue of the stability of the putative QSL ground state \emph{away} from the fined-tuned RK point is discussed further in \cref{sec:instanton}.